-We write $\Cat_\Delta^{\ex}$ for the simplicial category of small stable simplicial categories.
-This is the subcategory of the simplicial category $L^H(\Cat_\Delta)$ of small simplicial categories where the objects are the stable simplicial categories and the mapping spaces are computed by restriction to the vertices of the mapping space of simplicial functors which represent exact functors upon passage to the simplicial nerve.
+We write $\Cat_\T^{\ex}$ for the simplicial category of small stable simplicial categories.
+We can model this as the subcategory of the simplicial category $L^H(\Cat_\T)$ of small simplicial categories where the objects are the stable simplicial categories and the mapping spaces are computed by restriction of vertices to those simplicial functors which represent exact functors upon passage to the simplicial nerve.

-\begin{proposition} The $\i$-category obtained by applying the simplicial nerve to $\Cat_\Delta^{\ex}$ is equivalent to the $\i$-category $\stabcat$.
+\begin{proposition} The $\i$-category obtained by applying the simplicial nerve to (a fibrant replacement of) $\Cat_\T^{\ex}$ is equivalent to the $\i$-category $\stabcat$.
 That is, the equivalence (induced by the simplicial nerve \cite[2.2.0.1]{HTT})

-\begin{proof} It suffices to show that the mapping spaces in $\Cat_\Delta^{\ex}$ have the correct homotopy type, and this follows from the comparison between the mapping spaces of $\Cat_\Delta$ and $\icat$ \cite[2.2.0.1]{HTT} and the fact that on both sides we define the mapping spaces by (the same) restriction of vertices. \end{proof}